dfinity/ci-tools/workflows/generate-changelog/README.md

 # Generate changelog

-This workflow generates a changelog and creates a pull request to update the repository.
+This workflow generates a changelog based on the repository's commit messages written according to the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) and creates a pull request to update the repository.

 ## Workflow inputs